Rules and Regulations

 Local Government Jurisdiction

-Prior to April 16 of 2019, oil and gas development in Colorado was regulated almost entirely by the Colorado Oil and Gas Conservation Commission (COGCC).
+Prior to April 16, 2019, oil and gas development in Colorado was regulated almost entirely by the Colorado Oil and Gas Conservation Commission (COGCC).
 The Colorado Department of Public Health and Environment had and still has control over air quality for oil and gas operations.
 While county governments generally have authority under the Local Government Land Use Control Enabling Act to regulate land use within their jurisdiction, that authority was largely pre-empted by state law and regulation for oil and gas operations.

 The County MOU was signed by eight of the County’s oil and gas operators.
 Under the administrative process for those operators who signed the MOU, an application for an oil and gas well site could be approved administratively without public hearings.
 This enabled a quicker review time in exchange for the stricter approval conditions found in the MOU.
 These MOU conditions included baseline water sampling, secondary containment inspections, access road standards, a requirement for emergency response plans and application noticing requirements.
 Other than the provisions in the MOU, operators continued to operate under the Colorado Oil and Gas Conservation Commissions’ rules.

 Colorado Senate Bill 19-181 removed the state pre-emption of local jurisdictions in oil and gas well sitting decisions.
 With the bill in place, Arapahoe County began to complete potential topics for draft regulations based on seven years of stakeholder input.
 In late 2019, small stakeholder groups were engaged to provide further input on topics.
 To balance the needs of the community while allowing for responsible development, the County sought input from citizens, regulatory agencies emergency services, industry representatives developers/home builders, utility companies and follow jurisdictions.
-The current considerations for under Quality of Life, Health and Safety and The Process can be explored in detail at www.arapahoegov.com/oilandgas.
+The considerations for Quality of Life, Health and Safety and The Process can be explored in detail at www.arapahoegov.com/oilandgas.

 Pipeline construction and operation is federally regulated in Arapahoe County to ensure safety.
 Arapahoe County has the authority to permit land use pipeline applications.